Types of Sleep Disorders

 - An obstruction in the nasal passageway

-Find Out if You Snore: To find out if you snore, our sleep doctors will likely recommend a Polysomnography (PSG).
-This test will record snoring, and determine whether it is preventing you from achieving a restful sleep.
+Find Out if You Snore: To find out if you snore, your doctor will likely recommend a Home Sleep Test.
 Insurance plans may not cover a sleep study for snoring alone, but our team is able to work with you to determine what your coverage includes.

 Sleep apnea is defined as the cessation of breath or periods of shallow breathing during sleep.
 There are three different types of apnea: obstructive, central, and mixed.
 People with severe cases of this disorder may cease breathing hundreds of times a night, constantly signalling to their brain to wake them and preventing them from achieving the deep sleep they need as part of a healthy and restorative sleep cycle.
 Sufferers of sleep apnea wake up in the morning feeling tired or unrefreshed, even if they have had a full night of sleep.

 Physicians categorize severity for sleep apnea based on the number of time a person stops breathing per hour of sleep.
 Each time the person stops breathing for at least 10 seconds counts as a cessation or “apnea”.
 Stopping breathing from 5 to 15 times per hour is categorized as mild sleep apnea.
 Moderate sleep apnea means a persons stops breathing from 15 to 30 times per hour.
 If a person stops breathing more than 30 times per hour the disease is categorized as severe.